yashkukrecha/stock-trading-platform/README.md

 - **Stock Management:** Real-time stock price updates and price history tracking using Brownian motion.
 - **Order Management:** Support for buy/sell orders with validation.
 - **Multithreading:** Independent threads simulate real-time stock price updates.
-- **Socket-Based Communication:** Clients connect to the server to place orders and query stocks.
+- **Socket-Based Communication:** Traders connect to the server to place orders and query stocks.
-- **Portfolio Optimization:** Markowitz Mean-Variance optimization algorithm suggests the best stocks.
+- **Portfolio Optimization:** Risk toleration algorithm suggests the best stocks for the trader.
 - **Unit Testing:** Verified using Google Test to ensure correctness and stability.

 ### Tech Stack